hodyroff/scs-training/References/README.md

-# Links and References for SCS
+# Links and References for SCS and GovStack

 ## Digital Sovereignty